fadden/CiderPress2/DiskArc/Disk/Nibble-notes.md

 ### Storage ###

-There are two basic approaches for storing "raw" data from a floppy:
+There are two basic approaches for capturing "raw" data from a floppy:
   1. Record all bits.
 This correctly captures regular data and self-sync bytes, but is difficult to do accurately with unmodified floppy drive hardware.
 WOZ and FDI do this.
   2. Record full bytes only.
 This is easy to do with standard drive hardware, but loses the self-sync byte information.
 NIB and APP (Trackstar) do this.

-Byte-oriented is easier, bit-oriented is more accurate.
-For disks with a standard format, the choice is largely irrelevant, but some copy-protection schemes relied on detecting unusual patterns of bits.
+Byte-oriented is easier to capture, bit-oriented is more accurate.
+For disks with a standard sector format, the choice is largely irrelevant, but some copy-protection schemes relied on detecting unusual patterns of bits.
 (See e.g. https://retrocomputing.stackexchange.com/q/37/56 .)

 It's possible to make a lower-level recording by measuring the time between magnetic flux transitions.
 This requires modified drive hardware, and is more difficult to work with.